paulipa/sico-wiki/tools/auth.md

 1. Click on the create fleet button
 1. Fill in all needed information

-## Fleet pings
+## Discord Fleet Pings
-You are able to send fleet pings to the #fleet-pings channel on our discord via https://auth.silentcoalition.com/discordpingformatter/
+In order to send out a fleet ping on discord please use the ping formatter found on auth https://auth.silentcoalition.com/discordpingformatter/

-Roles required for sending pings: CEO, Director, Fleet commander or Junior Fleet Commander

-> Never ping @everyone unless the operation is a CTA level operation {.is-warning}

-### To send a ping
+Coalition aims to keep pings to minimum so that in case we have an actual imporant operation people will pay attention to the pings.

+> Please stick to the ping rules as bellow {.is-warning}

+### Ping rules
+1. Schedule fleets via https://auth.silentcoalition.com/optimer/.
+All fleets scheduled in here will automatically be posted in the `#operations` channel on discord.
+1. 30 minutes prior to the fleet timer there will be an automatic notification again on the `#operations` channel
-When your fleet goes up you can send an `@here` ping with the tool.
-Fill in all the needed information in the fields.
+1. When your fleet goes up ping it at the `#fleet-pings` channel with the formatter.

-If you want to send pre fleet pings only use the `Special Interest` groups to ping them
+	1. For stratop and CTA fleets use `@here` pings.
+We want to keep these to minimum
+  	2. For every other fleet please pick the correct SIG group from the drop down window on the formatter.